Sony A6600: settings, tips and tricks

 Mode Dial Guide

 Turn the description for each shooting mode ON or OFF.
-Can be handy at first for a novice user to get familiar with what the different shooting modes do.
+It can be handy at first for a novice user to get familiar with what the different shooting modes do.

 When deleting images on your SD card, you’ll have to confirm every deletion (to make sure you don’t accidentally delete anything).
 You can turn Off this confirmation here if you wish.